GusW/python_main/test/test03/README.md

 All the commands below assume you have [make](https://www.gnu.org/software/make/) installed, it comes installed in MacOS and can be installed in ubuntu with `sudo apt install make`.
 If you use a different linux distribution please make sure to install it.

-The purpose of `make` is to automate the maintenance and testing of the code, we use it every day at *NewStore* so if you're not familiar with it this is a good chance to get acquainted.
+The purpose of `make` is to automate the maintenance and testing of the code, we use it every day at _<company>_ so if you're not familiar with it this is a good chance to get acquainted.

 (Feel free to open the file `Makefile` in your editor to see what it is doing)